hexbatch/apple-core/v1/docs/core/users.md

 User is both a person (or bot) in this library, and a token type.
 Any tokens a user creates will inherit from this token type.

-A user when created has some default attributes, some of which can only be read by the user.
+A user, when created, has some default attributes, some of which can only be read by the user.

 When a user is created, a user group for it is also created.
 Any other user added to the group can read the private data.
-Any other user promoted to admin in the user group can write to the user attributes
+Any other user promoted to admin in the user group can write to the user attributes.

+User base token can be chosen from any token that inherits from the user token

 The only top level information a user contains is its id, its guid (automatically made or changed to a unique string in the system), its token type, and the token of the user itself.